Dangers Of Compressed Air

 The use of protective air cones is generally accepted to protect the operator, but barriers, baffles or screens may be necessary to protect employees from being exposed to flying chips or particles.
 ACI’s JetBlack is designed to meet these safety requirements.

-Exactly what are the hazards of using compressed air for blow-off?
+Exactly what are the hazards for blow-off?

 Compressed air is a concentrated stream of air at high pressure and high speed that can cause serious injury to the operator and the people around him.
 First, compressed air is itself is a serious hazard.
 It has been known for compressed air to enter the blood stream through a break in the skin or through a body opening.
 An air bubble in the blood stream is known medically as an embolism, a dangerous medical condition in which a blood vessel is blocked, in this case, by an air bubble.